Splitting criteria for projective modules over polynomial algebras: An analogue of Mohan Kumar's result

 Assume that $\mu(I)=d$.
-First we would like to mention that this part is essentially contained in Theorem \ref{BRQRLT}.
-Here whenever the base field is $\k$, we give a different proof using the machinery developed in Section \ref{SOASP}.
+First we would like to mention that this part is essentially contained in Theorem \ref{BRQRLT} (where we do not need $\det(P)$ to be trivial).
+Here we give a different proof using the machinery developed in Section \ref{SOASP}.
 Applying Lemma \ref{WECECG} we get that the canonical homomorphism $E^d(R[T])\to E^d_0(R[T])$ is in fact an isomorphism.
 Since $\mu(I)=d$, in particular, this will imply that $(I,\omega_I)=0$ in $E^d(R[T])$.
 Now we may apply Theorem \ref{EUE} to obtain that $P$ has a unimodular element.
+This proves (1).

 Conversely, assume that $P$ has a unimodular element.
 Therefore, using Theorem \ref{EUE} it follows that $(I,\omega_I)=0$ in $E^d(R[T])$.
 Hence by Theorem \ref{LL} we obtain that $\omega_I$ is a global orientation of $I$.
 In particular, this will imply that $\mu(I)=d$.
 This completes the proof.